mangos/mangos-svn/trunk/contrib/vmap_debugger/readme.txt

 Wait until the block screen is open and arrange the console and the screen, so you can see both
 Press: l  (small L not one)
-click right
+click middle
-click right
+click middle
-click right
+click middle

 Now you should see the wire frame model of scholo and the green line of sight line in the display.
 The green line means the test was performed and you are seen.
 A red line means you